-IR cameras with full radiometric capability detect the IR emissions from an object or camera field-of-view and translate this information into a visible format as in the case of an imager.
-In addition, these devices have the capability to analyze the image and provide temperature value for the area of interest.
+IR cameras with full radiometric capability detect the IR emissions from an object and translate this information into a visible format as in the case of an imager.
+In addition, these devices have the capability to analyze the image and provide a temperature value corresponding to the area of interest.
 This capability is useful in applications where a temperature value is important in defining a problem or condition.
-For example, if an image indicated a difference between bearing housing temperature and the motor housing, it would be important in defining the problem to know the approximate temperature difference.
-This equipment and the supporting software can quantify temperatures anyplace within the IR image.
+For example, if an image indicated a difference between a pulley belt temperature and an ambient temperature, the belt may have worn, be the wrong size, or indicate a misalignment condition.
+Knowing the approximate temperature differences would be important in determining if a problem existed.